MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/user-data-folder.md

 **What is the default location?**

-For .NET (WPF or WinForms) apps, the default UDF location is: TBD.
+TBD

-**Should you use default or custom location?**
+**Should you use default or custom UDF location?**

-For .NET (WPF or WinForms) apps, in most cases, you should specify a custom location, rather than using the default UDF location.
+In most cases, you should specify a custom UDF location, rather than using the default UDF location.
 This ensures that the WebView2 control has Write access so that the WebView2 control is able to create the UDF and then write to it.
 See the section "Specifying a custom UDF location" below.